simseve/hfss-manufacturer-integration/MANUFACTURER_QUICK_REFERENCE.md

 }
 ```

 **Note**: `flight_id` is a UUID v4 that identifies a flight session.
 Generate a new flight_id when takeoff is detected and keep it constant during the entire flight.
-Set to null when on ground.
+Close the flight when landing.

 ## 🔐 Security Checklist